 With the benefit of a heads-up from Diane Sawyer, I was able to surprise Robin with a celebratory bottle of champagne on the GMA set on the day of her final radiation treatment.
 It was awe-inspiring to personally witness the public, positive and graceful manner with which she handled her breast cancer ordeal.
 For example, Robin was still receiving chemo treatments at the time she accepted an invitation from First Lady Laura Bush to participate in an international breast cancer mission.
 They met with women in Abu Dhabi, Dubai, Saudi Arabia, and the United Arab Emirates.
 Robin’s selfless willingness to raise awareness and talk about the importance of early detection rightfully earned her much praise and many accolades, including awards from The Susan G. Komen Foundation and The Congressional Families Cancer Prevention Program.

-Robin and I have crossed paths at the ESPYs on countless occasions.
-(Note: see the “ESPYs” WINNER’s profile) In July 2008 she joined Stuart Scott, her old friend and former ESPN colleague, to present the Jimmy V Award for Perseverance to Kevin Everett.
-While playing in a game for the NFL’s Buffalo Bills, Everett sustained a life-threatening fracture and dislocation of his cervical spine.
-At first, it was thought this injury would leave him with a permanent neurological impairment.
-Fortunately, he later showed significant movement in his arms and legs, and he once again walked in public at the Bills home finale against the New York Giants on December 23, 2007.
-Everett demonstrated great perseverance in finding a way to walk again and was a most-deserving honoree.
-But the presentation was made all the more poignant by the fact that the co-presenters had recently shown remarkable perseverance of their own: Robin while beating back breast cancer, and Stuart during a fight involving a cancerous appendix that was discovered during a routine appendectomy.
-As life would have it, perseverance was a virtue that both Robin and Stuart would need in spades as new health crises later emerged for both of them.
+Robin and I have crossed paths at the ESPYS (see their WINNER profile) on countless occasions.
+In July 2008 she joined Stuart Scott, her old friend and former ESPN colleague, to present the Jimmy V Award for Perseverance.
+The presentation was made all the more poignant by the fact that the co-presenters had recently shown remarkable perseverance of their own: Robin while beating back breast cancer, and Stuart during a fight involving a cancerous appendix that was discovered during a routine appendectomy.
+As life would have it, perseverance was a virtue that both Robin and Stuart needed as new health crises later emerged for both of them.

-With an identity all her own and an unbreakable spirit, Robin is a WINNER in every sense of the word.
+Robin is currently the longest-running anchor in all of morning television.
+With an identity all her own and an unbreakable spirit, she is a WINNER in every sense of the word.

 Everybody’s Got Something by Robin Roberts & Veronica Chambers (Grand Central Publishing, 2014)